saumyaranjan717/File-Encryption-System/README.md

 ## Author

-Cybersecurity and systems programming project developed in C.
+**Saumya Ranjan**
+Electronics and Computer Engineering
+Thapar Institute of Engineering and Technology

+This project was developed as part of my hands-on work in C programming, file handling, authentication, and basic cybersecurity concepts.